Human (The Killers song): Music video

 The music video for "Human" was released in mid-October 2008 and directed by Danny Drysdale.
 It features the band performing the song in Goblin Valley State Park, Utah.
 The portraits of the band drawn for the album by Paul Normansell are shown in the video, such as when the band members hold the portraits in front of their faces.
 Various animals are also shown throughout the video, such as a white tiger, an eagle, and a cougar.
 It has been noted to have heavy similarities to Pink Floyd's Live at Pompeii concert film, such as the band playing the song in a desert landscape amongst various amplifiers and other stage equipment and mostly in much of the camera angles.
 The video ends with the band watching the sun setting in the desert, which turns into the album cover, also drawn by Paul Normansell.

 In popular culture

 Media

-The song was used for the Spanish television station Telecinco for the ad of the 2010 FIFA World Cup Final.
+The song was used for the Spanish television station Telecinco's advertisement of the 2010 FIFA World Cup Final.
 The motto was "Una final no se juega; una final se gana" (A final is not played; a final is won).

 On November 25, 2008, the song was available as downloadable content for the game Guitar Hero World Tour.

 In 2018, the song was used by American Express on one of its TV advertisements.

 In 2024, the song was featured in the first episode of the second season of The Big Door Prize.

+In 2026, the song was used in a Super Bowl LX advertisement for TD Bank.